ollhaa/cs_project/README.md

 LINK: link to the repository https://github.com/ollhaa/cs_project
 #
-installation instructions if needed:
+Installation instructions if needed:

 1) git clone git@github.com:ollhaa/cs_project.git
+2) "python3 manage.py migrate"
-2) Admin: admin1234 and passwors admin1234 for permission to add beers.
+3) Admin: admin1234 and passwors admin1234 for permission to add beers in Admin site.
 You can also create superuser by command "python manage.py createsuperuser" or just registerate by using "Register"

+By command "python3 manage.py runserver" you can start the app.

 #
 Idea of application is that persons with admin rights are able to put different beers (perhaps from alko.fi) for registered users to evaluate.